mrtztg/azure-104-notes/README.md

 - Used to verify permissions and troubleshoot access issues

 #### Licenses and Paid Features
-- Some Azure features are available only in paid plans (e.g., MFA for users, self-service password change)
+- Some Azure features are available only in paid plans (e.g. self-service password change)
 - If you have a paid license (like P2), you can enable those paid features for specific users
 - Better to enable only for users who need them, as paid features cost per person
 - To view licenses: Navigate to **Entra ID → Licenses** menu